Skip to main content

 Abstract

-Using a novel global dataset of executive pay contracts, we show that the surge in ESG and other compensation metrics is less about directing managerial effort and more about securing shareholder consent.
-ESG metrics – classified via SASB standards – are often added in areas of existing strength, with negligible effects on overall ESG outcomes.
-Instead, metrics of any type are added after high say-on-pay dissent and chosen to align with proxy advisors’ preferences.
-Pay metrics raise say-on-pay approval and reduce shareholder proposals and dissent on managerial proposals.
-These findings challenge contract theory’s prediction that metrics are selected to direct attention to neglected objectives and suggest that the surge in ESG and other metrics reflects conformity pressures and the desire to appease shareholders.
+Using a novel global dataset of executive pay contracts, we show that the surge in ESG and other compensation metrics is more about securing shareholder consent than directing managerial effort.
+ESG metrics – classified according to SASB standards – are often added in areas of existing strength, with negligible impact on overall ESG outcomes.
+Instead, metrics of any type are added after high say-on-pay dissent and are often chosen to align with proxy advisors’ preferences.
+Using quasi-random variation arising from metric usage at ISS marginal peers and marginal non-peers, we show that pay metrics increase say-on-pay approval and reduce both shareholder proposals and shareholder dissent on managerial proposals, without affecting a firm’s information environment.
+These findings challenge contract theory’s prediction that metrics are selected to direct attention to neglected objectives and suggest that the surge in ESG and other metrics reflects the desire to appease shareholders.

 Related Videos